 Behaviour support: The Team Teach approach

-Strathmore School are proud to be able to offer specialist support and training to our colleagues and professionals from across care, education and health settings.
+Strathmore School are able to offer specialist support and training to our colleagues and professionals working across the Auriga Academy Trust.
 We use an accredited strategy called Team Teach to support the learners at Strathmore to regulate their own behaviour and to promote independence.

 The aim of the Team Teach approach is to reduce risk and restraint reduction, to support teaching, learning and caring by increasing staff confidence and competence, whilst promoting and protecting positive relationships.